intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/how_to_use_benchmark_tool.md

 .. note::
     **Required Options**:

      **-l/--lookback** and **-o/--horizon** are required options for Chronos benchmark tool.
 Use **-l/--lookback** to specify the history time steps while use **-o/--horizon** to specify the output time steps.
+For more details, please refer to [here](https://bigdl.readthedocs.io/en/latest/doc/Chronos/Overview/forecasting.html#regular-regression-rr-style).
 ```
-By default, the tool will load `tsinghua_electricity` dataset and train a `TCNForecaster` with input lookback and horizon parameters under `pytroch` framework.
-As it loads, it prints information about hardware, Nano environment variables and benchmark parameters.
+By default, the tool will load `tsinghua_electricity` dataset and train a `TCNForecaster` with input lookback and horizon parameters under `PyTorch` framework.
+As it loads, it prints information about hardware, environment variables and benchmark parameters.
 When benchmarking is completed, it reports the average throughput during training process.
 Users may be able to improve forecasting performance by following suggested changes on Nano environment variables.

 Besides the default usage, more execution parameters can be set to obtain more benchmark results.
 Read on to learn more about the configuration options available in Chronos benchmark tool.